darrik/minimal-theme-emacs/README.md

-# Minimal Theme
+# Minimal Theme (Rikard's fork)

 A minimal theme based on xterm-256 color set.

 Im not a big fan of syntax highlighting! to me, syntax highlighting is not only reduce code readability, but its also a distraction! of course many programmers may not agree with this opinion, but for those who do, this color theme is a **VERY** minimalistic color theme which use xterm-256 color set